 Check out the ranking breakdown for more information about the selection of the most popular General Visual & Performing Arts colleges and universities.

 School of the Art Institute of Chicago is a good decision for students pursuing a General Visual & Performing Arts degree.
 Based in Chicago, Illinois, this school is best suited for learners who prosper in an urban atmosphere.

-Score higher than 24 on the ACT?
-That's above the standard applicant score, so you should apply.
+This institution understands the specific needs of international students, since 32.3% of its undergraduate population originates from other countries.
 The typical scholarship awarded to first-year students is $14,959 with 84.0% of first-year students receiving some type of scholarship.
 Videos from School of the Art Institute of Chicago are a great way to get more information about the school.